|Availability:||In stock (198)|

 Points of interest include historic Native American sites, along with Tallulah, Lake Bruin and portions of western Mississippi, including the city of Vicksburg.

 We digitally restored the map to what we think the original colors may have looked like.
-The map was printed in Lafayette, La. on acid-free FSC certified paper with permission from the U.S. Army Corps of Engineers.
+The map was printed in Lafayette, Louisiana on acid-free FSC certified paper with permission from the U.S. Army Corps of Engineers.

 The 18" x 24" print ships in a sturdy reusable tube.